 Medication: For mild symptoms, we may prescribe anti-inflammatory medications such as ibuprofen to relieve pain.
 Corticosteroid injections can also reduce inflammation.

 Splinting or bracing: A splint can prevent wrist motion to reduce nerve injury and pain.
 You may wear it at night or while working for a few weeks if your symptoms are mild to moderate.

 Rehabilitation therapy: OHSU hand therapy experts can help you learn to change how you move, avoiding the strain that causes pain and injures the nerve.

 Surgery: In severe cases, surgery can release pressure on the nerve.
 This almost always provides permanent relief.
 Depending on your symptoms and anatomy, your doctor may recommend:

-- Endoscopic surgery: In this minimally invasive procedure, your surgeon uses small incisions and tools to check for nerve damage and make repairs.
+- Endoscopic surgery: In this minimally invasive procedure, your surgeon uses small incisions and tools to check for nerve damage and relieve pressure on the nerve.

-- Open surgery: Your surgeon makes an incision in the palm to expose the nerve and make repairs.
+- Open surgery: Your surgeon makes an incision in the palm to expose the nerve and relieve pressure.
 Doctors prefer this method in some cases because it gives the surgeon a clear view of the carpal tunnel.
 Recovery may take longer, and the palm may be tender for a few weeks.